-See the section of this Proxy Statement Captioned "-Class III Directors Continuing in Office" for Mr. Tucker's biography.
+See the section of this Proxy Statement Captioned "- Nominees for Election as Class III Directors for a Three-Year Term (Terms to Expire at the 2026 Annual Meeting)" for Mr. Tucker's biography.

-Rachael Nokes joined us in September 2014 and is currently our Senior Vice President of Finance and Principal Accounting Officer.
-Most recently, from 2009 to 2014, Ms. Nokes served as Director of Accounting at BG Medicine, then a publicly held medical device company.
+Rachael Nokes joined us in September 2014 and has served as our Chief Financial Officer since December 2022.
+Ms. Nokes served as our Senior Vice President of Finance from May 2018 to December 2022 and as our Vice President of Finance from September 2014 to May 2018.
+Prior to joining the Company, from 2009 to 2014, Ms. Nokes served as Director of Accounting at BG Medicine, then a publicly held medical device company.
 Prior to that, from 2001 to 2009, she served in various accounting and finance positions at BG Medicine.
 From 1998 to 2001, Ms. Nokes held accounting and finance positions at Corning Lasertron and Oak Industries (acquired by Corning).
 Prior to Oak Industries, Ms. Nokes was an auditor at PriceWaterhouse LLP (now PriceWaterhouseCoopers LLP).
 Ms. Nokes holds a B.S. in Accounting from Boston College and an M.S. in Finance from Bentley University.